The National Gender and Development Resource Program

 - delivery of technical assistance to requesting NGAs and LGUs for capacity development interventions on GAD;

-The expansion of the Commission’s staffing pattern and the restructuring of its existing divisions could be considered as factors that guided PCW in terms of its GAD technical assistance services.
+The expansion of the Commission’s staffing pattern and restructuring of its existing divisions could be considered factors that guided PCW in terms of its GAD technical assistance services.
 This was made possible in 2016 when the Department of Budget and Management approved 21 new positions under the “Accelerating the Implementation of the Magna Carta of Women for Inclusive Development and Empowerment” or AIMWIDE.

 - relevant and responsive policy development;

 - GAD plan and budget review and endorsement/acceptance; and

 - provision of appropriate and strategic GAD TA i.e. responsive GAD TA and GAD information and referral services.

 To satisfy the requirements of the ISO 9001-2015 standards, PCW developed a Quality Management Manual.
 The Manual sets out the standards for the provision of GAD-related technical assistance.
 These recent developments served as the bases for updating the existing functions of the NGRP.